 We went expecting to sample the deep friend tarantulas, but when we saw they offered more local favourites like crickets, froglets, and buffalo jerky, it took only a moment before deciding ‘we’ve come this far.’
 And to top it off, there was a lovely beef stir-fry including ants that brought the whole meal together.

 Would you try spiders?
 What’s the craziest thing you’ve eaten while travelling?
+Any recommendations for food in Cambodia?
 Leave it in the comments below!